 Benefits of Anulom Vilom Pranayama

-- Helps to cure mental problems like Depression, Anxiety, Tension etc.
+- Helps to cure mental problems like Depression, Anxiety, stress, Tension etc.

 - Most beneficial for breathing related problems like (Bronchitis, Asthma) etc.

 - Best breathing technique for boosting your memory (Makes your brain sharper).

 - Improves your immune system, so it cures general issues like a cough & cold.